 Proposed alternative reclamation methods of TSF-1 and the Pit were evaluated to reduce environmental impacts.
 The proposed reclamation design for TSF-1 is described in Section 4.2 of the Amendment 017 Application (GSM 2021a), and the proposed reclamation design for the Pit is described in Section 4.5 of the Amendment 017 Application (GSM 2021a).
-Additional information regarding these reclamation alternatives are discussed in EIS Appendix C, Technical Memorandum 3-Reclamation Alternatives Evaluation(RESPEC 2021).
+Additional information regarding these reclamation alternatives are discussed in EIS Appendix C, Technical Memorandum 3-Reclamation Alternatives Evaluation (RESPEC 2021).

 Upon reviewing the Proposed Action and preliminary environmental impacts, the final reclamation design of TSF-1 could be improved to reduce visual impacts, diversify vegetation, and enhance wildlife habitat.
 Although the Proposed Action consists of returning the land to its predisturbance topography, specific reclamation techniques such as controls for maintaining the original topography, grading designs, thickness, or stabilization practices were not provided.
 Therefore, under this alternative, TSF-1 reclamation would ensure that landforms would be created to increase vegetation and improve wildlife habitat.
-This alternative includes recommendations for grading configuration, capping material, habitat, vegetation, and seed mixes.
-The final reclamation design of the Pit could be improved to enhance vegetation diversity; seed mix alternatives were investigated to provide reclamation options for the Pit.
+This alternative includes recommendations for grading configuration, capping material, habitat, and vegetation.
 The technical feasibility and environmental impacts of this alternative are discussed in the following sections.